coliff/bootstrap-show-password-toggle/README.md

 3. Load the `show-password-toggle.js` after the form

-Note: Internet Explorer 11 includes a 'show password as plain text' on initial click feature as standard so you may wish to not load this library for IE users.
-You can add the `type="module"` attribute so that it [only loads on modern browsers](https://caniuse.com/#feat=es6-module).

 I highly recommend adding the attributes: `spellcheck="false"`, `autocorrect="off"` and `autocapitalize="off"` to the password input so that when the password is displayed in plain text the input is not auto-corrected, capitalized or spellchecked (to avoid red squiggly line underneath).

 You should also add `name="current-password"` and `autocomplete="current-password"` to help browsers autocomplete the form.